 Heath attempted to resume his career in 1949 after recovering from his catastrophic injury.
-He made his first appearance on July 16, going 1-for-5 in a 6-1 victory over the Cubs.
-But the Braves were struggling along in fourth place in their title defense, and Jeff was nagged by his injury.
+He made his first start on July 15, going 1-for-5 in a 6-1 victory over the Cubs.
+But the Braves were struggling along and finished fourth, and Jeff was nagged by his injury.
 For the rest of the season he managed to hit .306 for the Braves in 36 games and 111 at-bats, but his mobility was reduced and his days as a full-time player were at an end.
-He did go on one of his hitting tears in August, hitting eight home runs in 18 games -- including two in successive innings -- but had just one homer in all his other contests combined.29 The Braves released him immediately after the season, thus ending his big-league days.
+He did go on one of his hitting tears in August, hitting eight home runs in 21 games -- including two in successive innings -- but had just one homer in all his other contests combined.29 The Braves released him immediately after the season, thus ending his big-league days.
 He headed back west to play for his hometown Seattle Rainiers of the Pacific Coast League in 1950 (where he was reunited with former Braves teammates Billy Salkeld and Al Lyons as well as old nemesis Denny Galehouse) before hanging up his spikes for good and switching to the broadcast booth as a color commentator for the Rainiers.

 For all the controversy Heath generated in the American League, he certainly ended his baseball career on a high note with the Braves.
 Some late-arriving maturity undoubtedly helped, but the Braves thought him a model professional and had trouble believing the stories they had heard about him.
 (He had even signed his Braves contracts promptly and without quarrel.)
 Billy Southworth said, “They told me when I got him from the American League that Heath was a troublemaker.
 If he is, I’d sure like to have eight other troublemakers like him.”